Marius586/Port-Windows-11-Xiaomi-Mi-9/guide/English/1-partition-en.md

 >
 >  Do not run the same command twice
 >
-> DO NOT REBOOT YOUR PHONE if you think you made a mistake, ask for help in the [Telegram chat](https://t.me/woacepheus)
+> DO NOT REBOOT YOUR PHONE if you think you made a mistake, ask for help in the idk
 >
 >
 > Do not run all commands at once, execute them in order!